 3. The radio would be installed in the upper part of the CW grenade.

 4. The top of the CW grenade would be fully rotatable so that the operating frequency could be selected.
 On the top of the CW grenade, like an hour's dial, there would be sixty line markings, and each marking would be a different frequency number.
 That is, the CW grenade would not have a digital display and various adjustment buttons, for making it even simpler and cheaper.

 5. Safety pin to prevent accidental frequency change.

-6. Very small folding handle in which a cord or a carabiner could be inserted, thus the CW grenades can easily carried on tactical vests, or can placed on combat vehicles and different landmarks, for example on tree branches.
+6. Very small folding handle in which a cord or a carabiner could be inserted, thus the CW grenades can easily be carried on tactical vests, or can be placed on combat vehicles and different landmarks, for example on tree branches.